mldangelo/personal-site/src/data/about.md

 # Intro

-I am a co-founder and the CTO of [Arthena](https://arthena.com) where I work on engineering infrastructure and build tools to price fine art.
-I primary work as a data engineer.

-I am available to consult on interesting projects.
-I am particularly interested in projects that touch social impact, education, and outer space.
-I enjoy advising companies and may even be available for pro-bono work depending on the time commitment.
-If you would like to arrange a meeting. please feel free to get in touch.
+I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build tools to price fine art.
+I also investment in ideas and people I believe in through a [small venture fund](https://skepticalinvestments.biz) and I enjoy advising startups[todo add link].
+I may even be available for pro-bono work depending on time commitment and market sector.
+I am particularly interested in projects that touch social impact, health and safety, and outer space.
+If you think I can be helpful, or would like to arrange a meeting with me, please feel free to get in touch.

 # Currently

-At Arthena I have learned how to build teams and manage people, build relationships with customers, sell enterprise products, and build on-line predictive models for production environments.
+At Arthena, I have learned how to make culture, build teams, manage people, build relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).

+Arthena's domain is challenging because art market data is often poorly structured (requires domain-specific knowledge to extract information from natural language), transactions occur infrequently, and every work of art is unique.
+Arthena borrows concepts from quantitative finance and machine learning research topics like Graph Neural Networks.
+Over the last seven years, my company has built a comprehensive transactional database.

+Most art is appraised by human experts near in time to a point of sale.
+Human appraisals are expensive, take time, and exhibit bias.
+They are generally based on a) the intuition of the appraiser, and b) the performance of similar works of art found in price databases like [Artnet](https://www.artnet.com/price-database/).
+With automated valuation models, the values of millions of works of art can be recomputed daily with strict uncertainty bounds.

+Tools are used in a variety of different business contexts.

+I primary work as a data engineer and on engineering infrastructure.

+Arthena’s feature engineering tasks often have ambiguous solutions and require thorough research and nuanced understanding of art lexicon and the semantic structure of language.

 # Some history